Uncertainty about the future - Diving into agriculture and farming

 There need to be developments made to EV technology before it can be used on a wide scale by businesses in the farming and agriculture industry.
 In particular, prices need to become more affordable, and the charging infrastructure will need to be expanded.
 However, as farmers are under increasing pressure to decrease their carbon footprint, it’s likely that many will be considering greener alternatives soon.
 The adoption of EV will also improve safety, lower fuel costs and promote greener farming, so will be highly beneficial for businesses in the long run.

-Explore our range of fuel cards using our quick comparison tool, or contact our team today at 0113 202 5110 and we’ll help you find the right fuel card for your business.
+Explore our range of fuel cards using our fuel card comparison tool, or contact our team today at 0113 202 5110 and we’ll help you find the right fuel card for your business.

 Note: The survey was conducted in June 2022, receiving 1156 responses.